Home Cooked Diet Recipe for Cats

 - This diet can be fed using raw ingredients.
 It has been shown that cats eating a raw diet have higher amounts of potentially pathogenic bacteria (salmonella, clostridium, etc.) on their fur than cats eating a cooked diet.
 For this reason, raw meat diets are NOT recommended for cats that come in contact with immuno-compromised individuals, children, or other susceptible individuals.
 For most individuals, the strongest benefit comes from feeding a whole food diet (unprocessed).
 Cooking does not generally reduce the improvements seen with a home-prepared diet.
 Certain constitutions and elderly pets generally do better with a cooked diet and will tend to experience diarrhea on raw diets.
 For more guidance regarding cooked vs. raw diets, or for help with transitioning to a new diet, schedule a phone consultation with our doctor.

-- Warm the food to make it more aromatic
+- Warm the food to make it more aromatic and support healthy digestion

 - Form the food into a pyramid shape in the bowl